Skip to article frontmatterSkip to article content

 Let’s break down the equation step-by-step:

 1. The Scores (QKTQK^T): We multiply the Query of the current word by the Keys of all words.
+(The TT superscript means “transpose”—we flip rows and columns of the K matrix so the dimensions align for multiplication.)

 3. Softmax (The Probability): We convert scores into probabilities that sum to 1.0.